 Design Innovation KIALOA has been building products for paddlers for over 24 years.
 Where does the inspiration for paddle design come from?
-To answer this question, I had a conversation with designer and owner Dave Chun.
+To answer this question, we had a conversation with designer and owner Dave Chun.

 Question: Where does your inspiration for paddle design come from?